Spinach Orzo Salad with Cranberries and Goat Cheese

 Instructions

 • Toast the orzo in ½ tablespoon oil over medium heat, about 5 minutes, until golden brown.
 Add 4 cups water, and bring to a boil.
-Reduce to simmer, cover with lid.
-7-8 minutes.
-Drain any liquid, fluff with fork.
+Reduce to simmer, and cover with a lid for 7-8 minutes.
+Drain any liquid and fluff with a fork.

 • Place the spinach in a large mixing bowl.
 Add the cooked orzo, cranberries, almonds, and cooked chicken - if desired.